practicalli/spacemacs/org-mode/org-journal.md

 `, L` or `S-🡆` (`org-shiftright`) cycles through the states, which are `TODO` `DOING` and `DONE` by default.  `, H` or `S-🡄` to cycle the states in reverse.

-Headings not in a DONE state are automatically carried over when creating the next days journal.
+Headings in the TODO state are automatically carried over when creating the next days journal.
 Sub-heading with TODO states are carried over along with their parent heading(s).

 > #### Hint::End of day review
 > Practicalli recommends reviewing each days journal at the end of the day, before creating the next day.
 This is a great opportunity to take a few moments to reflect on the day.

----

-> #### WARNING::Stateless headings not carried over
-> Headings without a state or that do not contain a sub-heading with a state are not automatically carried over to the next day.
-So ensure a TODO state is somewhere in the heading hierarchy.
 >
-> `, p` jumps to the previous days journal, so checking all items have moved across is easy.
-Kill entries you want to move into today's journal, `, n` to view today's journal and paste.
+> `, p` jumps to the previous days journal if items seem to be missing.
+Manually copy any missing items. `, n` to view today's journal and paste those missing items.

 ## Configure org-journal